-Enter "Y" or "N" in the block labeled "Mailed to Preparer" to indicate if any notice resulting from the review of this tax report, or request for additional information is to be mailed to the preparer's address.
+Enter "Y" or "N" in the block labeled "Mail to Preparer" to indicate if any notice resulting from the review of this tax report, or request for additional information is to be mailed to the preparer's address.
 If "Y" is entered in this box, the notices and all correspondence will be sent to the name and address provided in this section.
 If "N" is entered, all notices will be mailed to the corporation's address.
-If a request for information is mailed to the preparer, a copy will also be sent to the taxpayer.